mcinglis/c-style/readme.md

 ```

 If you're reading a codebase that sticks to this rule, and its functions and types are maximally decomposed, you can often tell what a function does just by reading its prototype.
 Furthermore, when your readers see a dereference in a call to a function, they can be totally certain that it won't be changed by that function (when you can't make the pointee constant).

+#### If a function returns a pointer for nullity, put a `maybe` in its name

+If a function returns a pointer so it can return `NULL` as a sentinel value, it can help to put a `maybe` in the function's name to signal to callers that they need to account for a `NULL` return value.
+This mimics the `Maybe` typeclass in Haskell (which is appearing in other languages now too).